Remarkable Rhubarb Cake – an Old Fashioned Simple Delight

 Remarkable rhubarb cake may seem a bit of a lofty claim, but this bake is so easy to make and tastes so good that I made it twice in quick succession.
 It’s a great way to use rhubarb, which is in season right now and it’s delightful both eaten warm as a pudding or enjoyed for afternoon tea.

-I may have called this rhubarb cake old fashioned, but in truth I just made it up.
+I may have called this remarkable rhubarb cake old fashioned, but in truth I just made it up.
 It’s old fashioned in the sense of method and a reduced fat and sugar content.
 Modern cake recipes seem to have so much more sugar than they did when I was growing up.
 The nation’s sweet tooth has become even sweeter.
-My recipe uses only a five ingredients too: flour, butter, sugar, eggs and rhubarb.
+My recipe uses only five ingredients too: flour, butter, sugar, eggs and rhubarb.
 Unusually for me, I chose to use wholemeal spelt flour mixed with plain flour.
 For this sort of cake, this mix makes for a lighter bake than using 100% wholemeal flour.

 I have to confess I’ve made many rhubarb cakes in my time and all of them are good.
 You’ll find a few of them in a list further down the post.
 This one, simple as it is however, is destined to become a firm favourite.
 It’s quick to make, rises really well and is light, juicy and delicious.
 The tartness of the rhubarb dances on the tongue.
 The cake has a slightly crunchy top enhanced by sprinkling a little sugar over it before baking.

 The second time I made this cake, I scattered a little homemade rose sugar over the top.
 This gave it a subtle rosy flavour and an added air of sophistication.
 We found that a dollop of whipped cream made a fine accompaniment.
 But I’m pretty sure custard would work well too.